hdShang/arxiv-daily/docs/cs-AI/2025-08-29/papers/250821540v2-healthprocessai-a-technical-framework-and-proof-of-concept-for-llm-e.md

 ---
 layout: default
-title: HealthProcessAI: A Technical Framework and Proof-of-Concept for LLM-Enhanced Healthcare Process Mining
+title: "HealthProcessAI: A Technical Framework and Proof-of-Concept for LLM-Enhanced Healthcare Process Mining"
 ---

 # HealthProcessAI: A Technical Framework and Proof-of-Concept for LLM-Enhanced Healthcare Process Mining